-My family loves to visit San Diego, CA. We’ve been twice in the last two years and find that there is a huge variety of activities.
-We wan to share with you what to do in San Diego from its plentiful beaches and amusement parks to its hip and happening Gaslamp Quarter and natural areas like Balboa Park and Torrey Pines State Reserve.
+My family loves to visit San Diego, CA. We’ve been there during all four seasons and find that there is a huge variety of activities.
+There are so many things to do in San Diego from its plentiful beaches and amusement parks to its hip and happening Gaslamp Quarter and natural areas like Balboa Park and Torrey Pines State Reserve.

-Oh, and combine that with some of the most perfect weather in the U.S., and you have a winning combination for families whether you’re visiting for a week or the weekend.
+Oh, and combine that with some of the most perfect weather in the U.S., and you have a winning combination for families whether you’re visiting for a week or even just the weekend.

-So if you’re looking for things to do in San Diego?
-I’ve got lots of ideas!
+So if you’re looking for what to do in San Diego, I’ve got lots of ideas!
 Let me tell you more…

 1. Get up Close to Sea Lions